The Game

 2003

 The gold standard for crafting and gathering.
 Resources had quality attributes that actually mattered.
-Master crafters were famous across servers — people sought them out by name.
+Master crafters were famous across servers, sought out by name.
 Harvesters dotted the landscape.
 Player cities grew organically.
 SWG proved that non-combat gameplay could be just as deep, prestigious, and community-defining as any raid.

 EVE Online